cloudspannerecosystem/spanner-cli/README.md

 ## TODO

-* STRUCT data type
+* Support `STRUCT` data type
+* Support `DROP DATABASE`
-* show secondary index by "SHOW CREATE TABLE"
+* Show secondary index by "SHOW CREATE TABLE"

+## Disclaimer

+Do not use this tool for production databases as the tool is still alpha quality.

+This tool is not an official Google product.